ricktaylor/btpu/draft-taylor-dtn-btpu.md

     |  Link-layer Protocol |
     +----------------------+
 {: #fig-stack title="The location of BTPU in relation to the Bundle Protocol and a Link-layer protocol" artwork-align="center" }

+The driving use-case of the protocol has been the transfer of BPv7 Bundles, however it is equally capable of transferring any kind of binary data, but includes no explicit discriminator of the format of a particular block of binary data.
+If multiple different types of binary data are to be transferred by a single implementation, this specification considers the differentiation between different types of binary data to be a matter for the implementation.
+For example, both BPv6 Bundles ({{?RFC5050}}) and BPv7 Bundles can be multiplexed without issue, as the different formats can be distinguished by simple examination of the initial octets of a received bundle by an implementation.
+Additionally, the segmentation mechanism enables the use of this protocol with binary data formats that do not natively support some form of fragmentation.

 # Conventions and Definitions